 - Maintain steady cadence of content to attract, engage, and convert target audiences

 - Grow thought leadership within our target market through relevant, in-depth content on trends, regulations, and reliable solutions

 - Secure new contacts through content co-marketing initiative with key partners

 Before you begin defining content for your target audience, consider how they will engage with your content in their evaluation of solutions to solve their unique problems.
-We use the buying funnel to demonstrate the types of content along each phase of a buyer’s journey.

 Spend Time Creating Content that Converts

 As you move down the funnel from attracting visitors to converting them into leads, your offers should become premium content that features more in-depth, technical information, gated by a form.
 As the perceived value of a piece of content rises, so does the amount of personal information a web visitor is willing to share to access it.

 When deciding whether or not to gate content, one rule of thumb is to think about the level of technical effort the content took to create.
 Did this white paper require the involvement of subject-matter expert engineers?
 Is it more in-depth than your free content?
 Does it offer valuable how-to information or technical tips or trends that your audience desires and can’t easily find elsewhere?